MartinMeyer1/bike-map/README.md

 # 🤘 BikeMap

 A web application for sharing MTB trails among friends.
-Built with React, PocketBase, PostGIS, and BRouter for high-performance vector tile rendering and optimal user experience.
+Built with React, PocketBase, PostGIS, and BRouter.

 ## Features